mk-fg/git-nerps/README.rst

   keys for N copies of data, just maybe in different (more private) places.

+* Encryption keys are stored in "repo/.git/config" or "~/.git-nerps-keys".

+  It is very important to protect and NOT to loose or share/leak these files.

+  Be sure to keep that in mind when copying repository without "git clone" or sharing dev copies/environments between users or machines.

+  Tool changes modes on "repo/.git" and "repo/.git/config" to make sure there's no extra access there.
+Git should not mess these up, bit it might be worth to keep modes on these paths in mind when messing with them.

+  Never allow access to "repo/.git" directory over http(s) - alas, fairly common security issue, for many different reasons, but here especially so.

 * Name of the tool literally makes no sense.
 NERPS.